-Habitat: Canyons and hillsides, grasslands, ponderosa pine and Douglas fir forests
+Habitat: Canyons and hillsides, grasslands, ponderosa pine and Douglas-fir forest openings and edge.

 Conservation Status: Not of concern